-3. The period of six months specified under Rule 6(b), 15 of the Rules of 2016 has already lapsed.
-The State Governments have failed to take action in terms thereof within the stipulated period.
+4. The period of six months specified under Rule 6(b), 18, 23 of the Rules of 2016 has already lapsed.
+All the stakeholders including the Central Government and respective State Governments/UTs have failed to take action in terms thereof within the stipulated period.
 By way of last opportunity, we direct that the period of six months shall be reckoned w.e.f.
 1st January, 2017.
-There shall be no extension given to any State for compliance with these provisions any further.
+There shall be no extension given to any stakeholders for compliance with these provisions any further.

-The period of one year specified under Rule 11(a), 11(f), 15 (e) and 22 for compliance of the prepared plans and directions issued by the Committees shall, therefore, commence with effect from 1st July, 2017.
+The period of one year specified under Rule 11(f) 12(a), 15(e), 22(1) and 22(2) has lapsed.
+The concerned stakeholders have obviously not taken effective steps in discharging their statutory obligations under these provisions.
+Therefore, we direct that the said period of one year shall commence with effect from 1st July, 2017.
 For this also, no extension shall be provided.

 Any State or Union Territory which now fails to comply with the statutory obligations as afore indicated shall be liable to be proceeded against in accordance with Section 15 of the Environment (Protection) Act, 1986.
 Besides that, it would also be liable to pay environmental compensation, as may be imposed by this Tribunal.
 In addition to this, the senior most officer in-charge in the State Government/Urban Local Body shall be liable to be personally proceeded against for violation of the Rules and orders passed by this Tribunal.

-- 4. The Central Government, State Government, Local Authorities and citizens shall perform their respective obligations/duties as contemplated under the Rules of 2016, now, without any further delay or demur. - 5.
-All the State Governments, its departments and local authorities shall operate in complete co-ordination and cooperation with each other and ensure that the solid waste generated in the State is managed, processed and disposed of strictly in accordance with the Rules of 2016. - 6.
-Wherever a waste to energy plant is established for processing of the waste, it shall be ensured that there is mandatory and proper segregation prior to incineration relatable to the quantum of the waste. - 7.
+- 5. The Central Government, State Government, Local Authorities and citizens shall perform their respective obligations/duties as contemplated under the Rules of 2016, now, without any further delay or demur. - 6.
+All the State Governments, its departments and local authorities shall operate in complete co-ordination and cooperation with each other and ensure that the solid waste generated in the State is managed, processed and disposed of strictly in accordance with the Rules of 2016. - 7.
+Wherever a Waste to Energy plant is established for processing of the waste, it shall be ensured that there is mandatory and proper segregation prior to incineration relatable to the quantum of the waste. - 8.
 It shall be mandatory to provide for a buffer zone around plants and landfill sites whether they are geographically integrated or are located separately.
 The buffer zone necessarily need not be of 500 meters wherever there is a land constraint.
 The purpose of the buffer zone should be to segregate the plant by means of a green belt from surrounding areas so as to prevent and control pollution, besides, the site of the project should be horticulturally beautified.
 This should be decided by the authorities concerned and the Rules are silent with regard to extent of buffer zone.
 However, the Urban Development Manual provides for the same.
 Hence, we hold that this provision is not mandatory, but is directory.